firozkhan18/technologies-notes/first-round-interview-consolidated.md

 ### 1. **Lambda Expressions** (Functional Programming)

-Lambda expressions enable you to express instances of single-method interfaces (functional interfaces) in a clear and concise way.
-They allow you to write more compact code and make use of functional programming constructs.

-In Java 8, **lambda expressions** provide a way to write concise, functional-style code.
-A lambda expression essentially allows you to pass behavior as an argument to a method or store it in a variable.
-They are primarily used to define the implementation of the abstract method of a functional interface.

-Java 8 Lambda Expressions can be defined as methods without names i.e anonymous functions.
-Like methods, they can have parameters, a body, a return type and possible list of exceptions that can be thrown.
-But unlike methods, neither they have names nor they are associated with any particular class.

-**Lambda Expressions**: The Expression through which we can represnt an Anonymous Function.

-* Anonymous: Nameless/Unknown
-* Anonymous Function: A method who dont have any name or identifier

-A **Lambda Expressions** is a short way to express a function in java.
-It allows us to write function inline and pass it as an argument to another function as well.

-**Lambda Expressions in Java 8: A Consolidated Definition**

 Lambda expressions in Java 8 provide a clear and concise way to express instances of **functional interfaces** (interfaces with a single abstract method).
 They enable you to write more compact, functional-style code by allowing behavior to be passed as an argument to methods or stored in variables.
 Essentially, lambda expressions are **anonymous functions** that can have parameters, a body, a return type, and throw exceptions, but they do not have names or belong to any specific class.
 This makes lambda expressions a powerful tool for implementing functional programming constructs in Java, simplifying code and promoting higher-order functions.

+A **Lambda Expressions** is a short way to express a function in java.
+It allows us to write function inline and pass it as an argument to another function as well.

+**Lambda Expressions**: The Expression through which we can represnt an Anonymous Function.

+* Anonymous: Nameless/Unknown
+* Anonymous Function: A method who dont have any name or identifier

 ### Syntax of Lambda Expression:
 The basic syntax of a lambda expression is: